 On 3 September, the gendarme Gilbert denounced the plot and the public learned of the Queen’s planned escape.
 “When the conspiracy was revealed, the city was amazed, and the Convention took drastic measures once again against all suspected monarchists and counter-revolutionaries, referring them to the Revolutionary Tribunal.”
 Having been found out, Rougeville escaped, later moved to Reims, and died there in 1814.
 Michonis, Toussaint Richard, and Madame Richard were arrested.

 Marie Antoinette was questioned twice about the incident, and “she tried to repudiate all the charges which could weigh upon Michonis and Rougeville.”
 With no information from her, the examiners discovered nothing, but surveillance of the Queen was now increased.
 In addition, Marie Antoinette got a new warden.
-Monsieur Antoine Bault and his wife now served as wardens at the Conciergerie.
+Monsieur Antoine Bault and his wife began to serve as the Conciergerie wardens.
 New guards were also assigned to watch her.
 Thus, she never escaped and was guillotined on 16 October 1793.

 Michonis was later condemned and guillotined.
 He died on 17 June 1794 and was buried in the cimetière de Picpus.
 The warden and Madame Richard were not released until after the Queen’s death.
 Madame Richard then returned to work and was murdered some years later in 1796 by a convict condemned to twenty years.
 It happened when she handed him a bowl of soup, he stabbed her through the heart with a knife.
 As for the gendarme Gilbert, he received a commission after the Queen’s death.
 The next report was that he gambled away money belonging to his company, “and then blew his brains out in despair.”